bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-17-newsletter.md

   online.
 Alice sends an onion message to Bob; Bob holds the message until Carol comes online; Carol opens the message, which tells her to request a payment from Alice (or Alice's Lightning service provider);
-  Carol requests the payment and Alice sends it in the normal way.
+  Carol requests the payment and Alice sends it in the normal way. {% assign timestamp="46:18" %}

 - [LDK #2907][] extends `OnionMessage` handling to accept an optional `Responder` input and return an object `ResponseInstructions` that indicates how the response to the message should be handled.
-This change enables asynchronous onion messaging responses and opens the door to more complex response mechanisms, such as might be needed for [async payments][topic async payments].
+This change enables asynchronous onion messaging responses and opens the door to more complex response mechanisms, such as might be needed for [async payments][topic async payments]. {% assign timestamp="48:21" %}

 - [BDK #1403][] updates the `bdk_electrum` crate to make use of new sync/full-scan structures introduced in [BDK #1413][], queryable `CheckPoint`